 If organic farmers can demonstrate that they can get their products to consumers while on the road, the public will see that they are committed to sustainable agriculture.
 As more consumers become familiar with the concept of organics, the more likely they will want to make a purchase that does not come from an organic farm.
 On the other hand, if an organic farm is able to get itself to as many potential consumers as possible, the business is bound to have a higher overall conversion rate.
-In order for an organic farm to excel at this type of marketing strategy, it must invest in staff that has strong organizational skills and the knowledge to drive traffic to its website.
+In order for an organic farm to excel at this type of marketing approach, it must invest in staff that has strong organizational skills and the knowledge to drive traffic to its website.

 Organic farmers should focus on offering functional products.

 Consumers are trending toward those products that have a smaller impact on the environment as well as lower cost.
 A great example of a functional product is a non-woven fabric.
 While organic farming is a viable option, it may not be the best choice for a business hoping to find success by promoting eco-friendly products.